Humanité: Production

-Séverine Caneele was replaced by a body double in the scene in which Domino's vulva in seen in close-up.
+Séverine Caneele was replaced by a body double in the scene in which Domino's vulva is seen in close-up.

 Reception

 On review aggregator Rotten Tomatoes, the film has an approval rating of 69% based on 26 reviews, with an average score of 6.5/10.
 Metacritic has a score of 77 out of 100, indicating "generally favorable reviews".
 David Sterritt wrote for the Christian Science Monitor "Dumont's cinematic style is aggressively physical and philosophical at the same time.
 It irritates as many viewers as it inspires, but it prompts more thought than ordinary movies ever do".

 Awards

 The film was entered into the 1999 Cannes Film Festival where it won the following awards: